 Most of us have experienced keyless entry systems, Whether it’s a key card or fob to lock or open car doors or enter a residential or commercial building.

-When Was The First Car Keyless Entry System Manufactured?
+When Was The First Car remote Entry System Manufactured?

-The keyless entry system was made by Ford and introduced in 1980.
+The first keyless entry system was made by Ford and introduced in 1980.

-It was used with the Thunderbird and the Lincoln Mark VI.
+Ford used it with the Thunderbird and the Lincoln Mark VI.

 A keyless entry pad located on the side of the driver’s door required entering different codes to open doors and trunk.